JHU-PL-Lab/www-fpse/assignments/project.md

 ### Submissions

-* There will be two submission points in Gradescope, one ungraded one for initial group and idea, one for the design, and one for the final code.
+* There will be FOUR (revised1) submission points in Gradescope, one ungraded one for initial group and idea, one for the design, one for a code checkpoint and one for the final code.
 For each group only one person needs to submit.
 * The initial group and idea should include 1) list of names in the group and 2) a sentence or two on a potential idea or two plus 3) potential libraries.
 Basically, the result of one initial brainstorming session.
 * The design submission must include
   1. An overview of the purpose of the project